GuunOS/platform_manifest/README.md

 > `brunch aio_otfp`

-# 3rd party apps - choose which you want to build
-    PRODUCT_PACKAGES += \
-        AdAway \
-        KernelAdiutor \
-        MiXplorer

-Also you need to specify which camera app you want to use with:
+You can specify which camera app you want to use:
 # Camera
     PRODUCT_PACKAGES += \
       Camera2 \